cosmos/cosmos-sdk/docs/README.md

 Where is the other file, given the root of the repo?

-* works on GitHub, doesn't work for the Docusaurus build
+* works on GitHub, works in Docusaurus
 * this is much nicer: `/docs/hereitis/myfile.md`
 * if you move that file around, the links inside of it are preserved